Microsoft 365 - Outlook data source

 When running a collection with Microsoft data sources, Relativity collects all available files including preserved files.
 You do not need to take extra steps to collect preserved files as they are automatically included in the collection.For more information on preserving data, see Preservation hold (Legacy).

 When Microsoft places a data source on a preservation hold, Microsoft creates a preservation hold library, a Recoverable Items folder.
 The addition of the Recoverable Items folder to Microsoft Exchange is another folder that you can collect.
-Relativity can collect this folder because the Removable Items folder is an additional folder within a Microsoft data source.
+Relativity can collect this folder because the Recoverable Items folder is an additional folder within a Microsoft data source.

 When emails and files are on a preservation hold in Microsoft 365, Microsoft preserves original copies of any deleted or modified items.
 Find preserved emails in the Recoverable Items folder.
 Find preserved files in the Preservation Library.
 Collect automatically collects from these file locations.